Robert Joseph McManus

-Robert Joseph McManus (born July 5, 1951) is an American prelate of the Roman Catholic Church who has been bishop of the Diocese of Worcester in Massachusetts since 2004.
+Robert Joseph McManus (born July 5, 1951) is an American prelate of the Catholic Church who has been bishop of the Diocese of Worcester in Massachusetts since 2004.
 He was an auxiliary bishop of the Diocese of Providence in Rhode Island from 1999 to 2004.

 Biography

 Early life and education

 Robert McManus was born on July 5, 1951, in Providence, Rhode Island, to Edward and Helen (née King) McManus.
 He grew up in the Providence area, graduating from Blessed Sacrament School and Our Lady of Providence Seminary high school in Warwick, Rhode Island.

 After graduating from high school, McManus entered Catholic University of America in Washington, D.C., obtaining a bachelor's degree and a master's degree.
-He then attended the Toronto School of Theology of the University of Toronto, earning a Master of Divinity degree.
+He then began attending the Toronto School of Theology of the University of Toronto in 1974, earning a Master of Divinity degree.
 After his ordination as deacon and earning a Licentiate of Sacred Theology and a Doctor of Sacred Theology from Pontifical Gregorian University, McManus served for a year as deacon at Our Lady of Mercy Parish in East Greenwich, Rhode Island.